jehovahsays/JehovahsaysNetworth/README.md

 **An interactive web-based experience built using HTML, CSS, and JavaScript.**

-This project is fully static and hosted on GitHub Pages.
-It provides a multi-part user experience with a landing page, map interface, and player/game view.
-Originally part of a different repository, all current code and documentation have been consolidated here.
+This project is a fully static, offline-first framework hosted on GitHub Pages.
+It provides a hierarchical user experience: a defensive landing page, a celestial perception map, and an immersive player interface.

 🔗 **Live Website**: [https://jehovahsays.github.io/mev/](https://jehovahsays.github.io/mev/)